-PRINCIPLE B3 THE MUSEUM IS COMMITTED TO ITS CURRENT AND POTENTIAL AUDIENCES, AND CATERS FOR THEIR NEEDS AND INTERESTS THROUGH ITS COMMUNICATIONS, PROGRAMS AND SERVICES

-STANDARD B3.1 The museum knows who its current and potential audiences are and has strategies to attract and retain them.
+PRINCIPLE B3 THE MUSEUM IS COMMITTED TO ITS CURRENT AND POTENTIAL AUDIENCES, AND CATERS FOR THEIR NEEDS AND INTERESTS THROUGH ITS COMMUNICATIONS, PROGRAMS AND SERVICES STANDARD B3.1 The museum knows who its current and potential audiences are and has strategies to attract and retain them.
 BENCHMARK B3.1.1 Records are kept of visitor numbers, and of types of visitors.

-Visitor tallies might be compiled on a daily, weekly, monthly and/or yearly basis.

-Information about types of visitors can be based on tallies of numbers of:

-- adults

-- children

-- people from specific Australian postcode areas

-- international visitors

-- booked groups and types of booked groups (e.g. schools and/or year levels, seniors and tour groups)

-- special needs groups.
+TIPS Visitor tallies might be compiled on a daily, weekly, monthly and/or yearly basis.
+Information about types of visitors can be based on tallies of numbers of: adults children people from specific Australian postcode areas international visitors booked groups and types of booked groups (e.g. schools and/or year levels, seniors and tour groups) special needs groups.
 Don't forget to count online visitors.

-Australian Bureau of Statistics, Information Paper: Towards Comparable Statistics for Cultural Heritage Organisations (2008)

-Dickman, Visitor Research Made Easy for Museums, Galleries and Exhibition Spaces (2006)

-AMARC, Audiences

-BENCHMARK B3.1.2 Records of visitor numbers are evaluated to help the museum understand visitation patterns and to assist in planning for the future.

-Understanding visitation patterns helps museums to meet visitors' needs by providing enough staff and activities to match typical demand at specific times, and by scheduling programs and events when target audiences are most likely to attend.

-Dickman, Visitor Research Made Easy for Museums, Galleries and Exhibition Spaces (2006)
+BOOKS AND ONLINE PUBLICATIONS Australian Bureau of Statistics, Information Paper: Towards Comparable Statistics for Cultural Heritage Organisations (2008) Dickman, Visitor Research Made Easy for Museums, Galleries and Exhibition Spaces (2006) MA, Museum Methods (2002), section 7.1 WEB PAGES AMARC, Audiences BENCHMARK B3.1.2 Records of visitor numbers are evaluated to help the museum understand visitation patterns and to assist in planning for the future.
+TIPS Understanding visitation patterns helps museums to meet visitors' needs by providing enough staff and activities to match typical demand at specific times, and by scheduling programs and events when target audiences are most likely to attend.
+BOOKS AND ONLINE PUBLICATIONS Dickman, Visitor Research Made Easy for Museums, Galleries and Exhibition Spaces (2006)

-MA, Museum Methods (2002), sections 2.2, 2.3, 7.1, 7.2, 7.3 & 7.5

-USS Constitution Museum, How Much data Do You Need?

-Visitors are invited to give feedback about their museum experience, and this information is evaluated and used in planning.

-Dickman, Visitor Research Made Easy for Museums, Galleries and Exhibition Spaces (2006)

-MA, Museum Methods (2002), sections 5.1, 5.2, 6.1, 7.1, 7.2, 7.3 & 7.5

-Note: Guidance may also be obtained from the Museums Australia (MA) Evaluation & Visitor Research Special Interest Group (EVRSIG).

-The forward plan includes strategies to attract existing audiences as repeat visitors, and ideas for drawing in other potential audiences.

-Strategies might develop out of research to identify the types of activities and events likely to attract particular audiences, based on factors such as:

-- age

-- cultural background

-- education

-- gender

-- special interests.
+MA, Museum Methods (2002), sections 2.2, 2.3, 7.1, 7.2, 7.3 & 7.5 Winkworth & Dickman, Significant Events (2001), part 3, pp. 3-4 WEB PAGES USS Constitution Museum, How Much data Do You Need?
+BENCHMARK B3.1.3 Visitors are invited to give feedback about their museum experience, and this information is evaluated and used in planning.
+BOOKS AND ONLINE PUBLICATIONS Dickman, Visitor Research Made Easy for Museums, Galleries and Exhibition Spaces (2006) MA, Museum Methods (2002), sections 5.1, 5.2, 6.1, 7.1, 7.2, 7.3 & 7.5 Note: Guidance may also be obtained from the Museums Australia (MA) Evaluation & Visitor Research Special Interest Group (EVRSIG).
+BENCHMARK B3.1.4 The forward plan includes strategies to attract existing audiences as repeat visitors, and ideas for drawing in other potential audiences.
+TIPS Strategies might develop out of research to identify the types of activities and events likely to attract particular audiences, based on factors such as: age cultural background education gender special interests.
 Why not draw on tourism data and the Australian Bureau of Statistics (ABS)?
 An awareness of why some people do not come to the museum can be very useful too.

-MA, Museum Methods (2002), sections 2.2, 2.3 & 7.4

-DCITA, Tourism with Integrity (1999), pp. 46-51

-ABS, 2011 Census Data

-Accessible Arts, Accessing the Arts

-Australian Government, Digital Business: Your Guide to getting Online
+BOOKS AND ONLINE PUBLICATIONS MA, Museum Methods (2002), sections 2.2, 2.3 & 7.4 Winkworth & Dickman, Significant Events (2001), part 3, pp. 3-4 DCITA, Tourism with Integrity (1999), pp. 46-51 WEB PAGES ABS, 2011 Census Data Accessible Arts, Resources Australian Government, Digital Business: Your Guide to getting Online